 Art museums and this kind of thing.

-They have uh not only thrived and survived, they have not allowed these endless attempts to annihilate them, to exterminate them, to wipe them out, to um uh th those uh those efforts have not weakened their moral fiber and their cultural strength.
+They have not only thrived and survived, they have not allowed these endless attempts to annihilate them, to exterminate them, to wipe them out.

-They have remained strong and they and they're a bulwark of uh of a moral fiber, and that I I'm telling you, bothers just as many of these member nations of the United Nations as anything else, that despite the best efforts of some of the best people in the world, Adolf Hitler, uh, and you name the others that you can come up with, the Jews have survived, and these clowns are all gone.
+And that, I'm telling you, bothers just as many of these member nations of the United Nations as anything else, that despite the best efforts of some of the best people in the world, Adolf Hitler, and you name the others that you can come up with, the Jews have survived, and these clowns are all gone.

 They've practiced it.

-I I I believe that.
+I believe that.

-Real quick, at least they're going to the Fourth Circuit, which is the most Conservative of the circuits and they stand a chance of getting it upheld on appeal.
+Real quick, at least they're going to the Fourth Circuit, which is the most conservative of the circuits, and they stand a chance of getting it upheld on appeal.

 Yeah, that's true.

-Um the I better explain that.
+I better explain that.

 We're just talking yesterday about dangerous food products out there.

-Uh this guy's name is spelled MOTZ.
+This guy's name is spelled M-O-T-Z.

-Back in just a second, my friends don't go away.
+Back in just a second, my friends.

-Here's uh Najat uh from Fort Bragg, North Carolina.
+Here's Najat from Fort Bragg, North Carolina.

 Thanks for the call.